schana/carim-discord-bot/README.md

 ## Update

-1. Run `pip3 install carim-discord-bot`
+1. Run `pip3 install carim-discord-bot -U`
 1. Run `carim-bot --setup configuration` to see if any options have changed
 1. Update your configuration file accordingly
 1. Restart the service if you have one